ResearchComputing/Documentation/Data-Transfers.md

 ### Secure Copy (SCP)

 The Secure Copy protocol or `scp` allows users to send and receive data to the server remotely via a terminal command.
-The command appears a so:
+The command appears as:

 #### Command to copy files from a local workstation to research computing resources
 ```bash